pravshot/pravshot/README.md

-👋 Hi, I’m Praveen Kalva and I'm a senior studying computer science at the University of Illinois at Urbana-Champaign.
+👋 Hi, I’m Praveen Kalva and I'm a master's student studying computer science at the University of Illinois at Urbana-Champaign.
 You can reach me at spkalva3@illinois.edu

 <!---